sladkoff/minecraft-prometheus-exporter/README.md

 </dependency>
 ```

-### Collect metrics
+#### Collect metrics

-This pseudo code shows how you would count invocations of a plugin command.
+This pseudocode shows how you would count invocations of a plugin command.

 ```java
 public class MyPluginCommand extends PluginCommand {